 A significant book for all Americans concerned with this country's attitudes toward and treatment of immigrants, and with individual rights. —Voices in Italian Americana

-I see what is going on, and I'm aghast.
-I'm so glad to see the previous battles, the stupidity, and finally some grace.
-Thank you for writing about a previous time and those terrible people, but also the good people. — Bill Bousman
+Thank you for writing about a previous time and these terrible people, but also the good people. — Bill B.

 It was a time of profiling, FBI bungling, military commissions, secret arrests, suspension of due process and habeas corpus, deportation, extraordinary rendition, second class citizenship and other forms of harassment -- all in the name of homeland security during a war being fought overseas. — Ron Standerfer for Reader Views